After the Burning of Notre Dame, Let’s Look at the Cross

 Picture credit: Philippe Wojazer (Reuters)

-The world saw another cross this week—one just as golden but also caked in the ash of 850 years of history and irreplaceable architecture.
-When Notre Dame burned, its ancient roof collapsed, its steeple falling as the city wept and the faithful sung hymns, this image emerged in the aftermath—a dimly-lit cross amongst the rubble.
+The world saw another cross in April 2019—one just as golden but also caked in the ash of 850 years of history and irreplaceable architecture.
+When Notre Dame Cathedral burned, its ancient roof collapsed, its steeple falling as the city wept and the faithful sung hymns, this image emerged in the aftermath—a dimly-lit cross amongst the rubble.
 Maybe it’s a little weightier now from its ordeal, carrying all that ash and dust, all those tears and prayers.

-The timing of this tragedy hasn’t been missed by any news anchor covering the story.
+The timing of this tragedy wasn’t missed by any news anchor covering the story.
 All this happened in Holy Week, a mere three days before Good Friday—the day that original cross is contemplated in earnest.
-As secular France mourns the loss of its spiritual heart, as the world mourns with it, perhaps Bart Paepen’s words are more than apt:
+As secular France mourned the loss of its spiritual heart, as the world mourned with it, perhaps Bart Paepen’s words were more than apt—both then and now:

 Take the cross in your hands.